 As reflected in NIST’s April 2016 NISTIR 8105, Report on Post-Quantum Cryptography, work on the development of quantum-resistant public key cryptographic standards is underway, and the algorithm selection process is well in-hand, with algorithm selection expected to be completed in the next 1 to 2 years (https://csrc.nist.gov/projects/post-quantum-cryptography).

-We invite your participation in the Applied Cryptography - PQC community of interest as well as your suggestions regarding workshops and other near-term activities.
-Please join the community of interest by sending an email to email@example.com.
+We invite your participation in the Applied Cryptography - PQC CoI as we welcome your suggestions regarding future workshops and other near-term activities.
+Go here to join the CoI.